AzakitHU/azakit_typingicon/README.md

 - Add the **azakit_typingicon** to your resources folder.
 - Add `ensure azakit_typingicon` to your **server.cfg**.

+#UPDATE
+- Added, pressing a button will make the ID appear above the heads of nearby players.

 # Documentation
 You can find [Discord](https://discord.gg/DmsF6DbCJ9).